allegroflare/allegro_flare/README.md

 - And more...

 Knowledge of Allegro 5 is expected, as you will still have direct access to all of Allegro 5 primitives and operations when using AllegroFlare.
 However, you won't have to manage them as much.

-Note: AllegroFlare is currently in *pre-alpha*.
-That is, the overall design is still maturing.
-Many years of code are contained in the codebase, work perfectly well, and are well-tested.
-Most if not all components work well in isolation and are perfectly usable *at your own risk* in your own software.
-However, the build system for the library as a whole is currently locked to core developer(s).
-The library in its entirety will not reach alpha until `v0.9`.

 ## Projected Development Versions